scala-games/recursivity-tyrcho/recursivity/README.md

  - `chars.tail: List[Char]` ; returns the list without the first element

-**Hint**: you can define an inner function if you need to pass extra parameters to your function.
+**Hint**: you can define an inner function or use default paramteres if you need to pass extra parameters to your function.

 **Testing**: You can use the `toList` method to convert from a `String` to a `List[Char]`: e.g. `"(just an) example".toList`.